jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

 ###<a name=008>8.</a> Forgot to add the plugin to `config.xml`, or `cordova.js` to `index.html`.###

   Oops.
 Every developer has done this at one time or another.
 I've done it, and them spent 8 hours debugging this mistake.
+[Raymond Camden](http://www.raymondcamden.com/2013/11/02/Seeing-two-geolocation-prompts-in-a-PhoneGapCordova-application) has also.
 OUCH!

   Luckily on *Cordova/Phonegap CLI* this is dealt with, but on [Cordova/Phonegap SDK](http://docs.phonegap.com/en/4.0.0/config_ref_index.md.html#The%20config.xml%20File_the_feature_element) and [Phonegap Build](http://docs.build.phonegap.com/en_US/configuring_plugins.md.html#Plugins) **you** have to do this.
 It is referenced differently by both.
 The vocabulary is different for both.
 Read the docs.